orey/stuff/emacs/emacs-shortcuts.md

 Major modes

   * Javascript: M-x js-mode
+  * Line numbers: M-x linum-mode

+### Python mode

+Under Windows 10, I had some cursor problems with Python formatting.

+I renamed the `ob-python.el` and it seems to work.

+### Markdown mode

+To enter the mode:

   * Markdown: M-x markdown-mode
-  * Line numbers: M-x linum-mode

 Note: Markdown must be installed https://jblevins.org/projects/markdown-mode/ for installation instructions

+Note: Under Windows 10, I could not install the package automatically.
+Adding the Melpa source does not work.
+I downloaded the `markdown-2.3.el` file and did a manual install from file

+  * M-x package-install-from-file FILE

+That worked.

 ## Customizations of the .emacs file

 Please see the .emacs file sample attached.

-### Warning

-On Windows platforms, for compativility reasons, the .emacs file is not supported.
-2 solutions however:

-  * `_emacs` in the HOME folder
-  * `init.el` file in the .emacs.d folder